Wide-y/Airline-Seat-Payment-Prediction/Readme.md

 # Dynamic Translation Visualization

-This is the code of translation visualization.
+This is the code of translation visualization for 3d camera.
 Using Matlab.